agauniyal/ide/src/units/1-Introduction/chapter-5/readme.md

 * `{}` marks the body of the function
 * a return statement that returns a value from the function

-As an example we've already created a function named `add()` that takes two integer types and returns an integer as result.
+As an example we've already created a function named `sum()` that takes two integer types and returns an integer as result.
 To call a function we write -

 ```cpp
 returnType result = name(/* Pass parameters here */);